 Skip to main content

-REST API Query Example: A Complete Code Example for a NoSQL Database Query
+NoSQL Query Example: A Complete Code Example for a Database REST API

-The example serverless JavaScript function below shows how to create a REST API query for the NoSQL database to fetch 100 items from the customers collection where the customer.status equals GOLD.
+The example serverless JavaScript function below shows how to create a REST API that runs a NoSQL query against the database to fetch 100 items from the customers collection where the customer.status equals GOLD.

 import {app, Datastore} from 'codehooks-js'